 Katrin Gebbe, who premiered her debut feature Nothing Bad Can Happen in Un Certain Regard in 2013, is also expected to submit her second film Pelican Blood about a horse trainer who adopts a young girl from abroad but discovers she has an attachment disorder.

-Other potential German selections could include Edward Berger’s All My Loving about three siblings who have reached a turning point in their lives; and Ina Weisse’s The Audition, starring Nina Hoss as a violin teacher who becomes obsessed with a gifted young student to the detriment of her personal life.
+Another potential German selection could include Ina Weisse’s The Audition, starring Nina Hoss as a violin teacher who becomes obsessed with a gifted young student to the detriment of her personal life.

 Austrian hopefuls include Jessica Hausner’s first English-language production Little Joe, revolving around a mother and son who encounter a genetically engineered plant that alters people or animals who come into contact with it.
 Ulrich Seidl’s drama Wicked Games, which revolves around fraternal rivals, may also be ready.